kylix-rd/ExtruderController/README.md

 3D Printer temperature controller for extruder and heated bed.

 Designed to handle larger heated beds up to 15A at 12V.
-Includes support for 3- or 4-wire fan control.
+Includes support for 3- or 4-wire fan control to keep the MOSFETs cooled.

 Requires the following Arduino libraries: